Inspector: Singapore

 In the Singapore Police Force, there are several ranks that have the title of inspector in it.

 In the junior police officer category, there is the rank of station inspector, senior station inspector and senior station inspector (2).
 The title of inspector is in the senior police officer category.
 For National Servicemen, outstanding policemen may be appointed as a National Service probationary inspector.

 In the National Police Cadet Corps, the rank of probationary inspector is given to officer cadet trainees who have successfully completed their Officers' Basic Training Course or Honorary Officers' Basic Training Course.
 Probationary inspectors who pass their probationary period will then attain the rank of inspector.
 The rank insignia of probationary inspector and inspector is two pips, with the letters NPCC below it, so as to differentiate NPCC inspectors from Singapore Police Force personnel.

 Spain

 In Spain, the rank of inspector exists in the National Police Force of Spain (Cuerpo Nacional de Policía), the Catalan Police Force, and several municipal police forces.

 Sri Lanka

 In the Sri Lanka Police, inspector of police (IP) is senior to sub-inspector and junior to chief inspector.
 In many towns, inspectors would be the officer in charge (OIC) at most police stations.
 The rank insignia for a police inspector is two stars.
 All those officers are deemed to be gazzated officers and staff grade officers of public service.

 In addition to the police, the term inspector is used in other government departments for posts such as chief inspector of excise, inspector of excise, chief inspector of customs, inspector of customs, co-operative inspector, fisheries inspector, public health inspector.

+Switzerland

+In Switzerland, policing responsibilities are primarily delegated to the cantons, which is why the organization of law enforcement agencies can vary considerably from one region to another.
+In the French-speaking part of the country, the rank of inspector (inspecteur) is generally assigned to officers working in criminal investigation units.
+These officers are responsible for investigating complex criminal cases or offenses of a certain degree of seriousness.

+In the canton of Valais, for example, inspectors are assigned to the Police judiciaire.
+The ranks, in order of seniority, are inspecteur III, inspecteur II, inspecteur I, inspecteur principal adjoint and inspecteur principal.